rhammell/nft-me/README.md

 Developer specific keys are required for smart contract deployment and Moralis server configuration.
 These values must be defined as environment variables within an `.env` file in the root directory.

-Rename `.env.example` to `.env` and replace the deault values with your unique values.
+Copy `.env.example` as `.env` and replace the deault values with your unique values.
 The list of required variables are listed below.

 | Variable                         | Description                                                            |
 |----------------------------------|------------------------------------------------------------------------|